-One-third of people over 65 is falling each year and the risk of falling increases with age Compston, J., et al., UK clinical guideline for the prevention and treatment of osteoporosis.
+One-third of people over 65 fall each year and the risk of falling increases with age Compston, J., et al., UK clinical guideline for the prevention and treatment of osteoporosis.
 Arch Osteoporos, 2017.
 12(1): p.
 43.

 Cummings, S.R. and M.C.
 Nevitt, Falls.
 N Engl J Med, 1994.
 331(13): p.
 872-3.